First, Focus on Owner Value

 As its name suggests, TVD delivers more value for owners.
 As part of TVD, the team establishes clear decision-making criteria they will evaluate options.
 Those criteria will reflect everything important to the owner and the project’s ultimate end-users.
 Because those criteria are constantly being considered and used to evaluate options, the solutions are able to create a much more holistic sense of value for the owner.

 The early involvement required for TVD provides an opportunity for teams to develop more strategic partnerships with the supply chain.
 In addition to helping manage the contractor’s risk, working closely with trade partners from the beginning of a project allows teams to learn from each other’s best practices.
 It also naturally builds team trust, a multiplier across the team touching every aspect of the job ranging from safety to schedule and on to quality.
 Further, it provides an industry-wide benefit by enabling greater future efficiencies when working with those partners (e.g. BIM protocols, and streamlined coordination processes).

 Value for Contractors

-TVD enables general contractors to more proactively manage project risk.
+TVD enables general contractors to manage project risk more.
 Engaging the general contractor from the beginning allows the team to manage cost and other types of risk much earlier by helping inform design from a cost and constructability perspective.
-When coupled with parametric modeling, it also helps eliminate wasteful and redundant iterations of estimating and value engineering, which ultimately provides owners with early and accurate cost models that validate decision making.
+When coupled with parametric modeling, it also helps eliminate wasteful and redundant iterations of estimating and value engineering, which ultimately provides owners with early and accurate cost models that validate decision-making.

-Significantly, TVD creates a trusting environment that permits contractors to bring new ideas to the table as they relate to innovative materials, means and methods based on past experience on similar projects.
+Significantly, TVD creates a trusting environment that permits contractors to bring new ideas to the table as they relate to innovative materials, means, and methods based on experience on similar projects.
 This, in and of itself, generates a sense of ownership for the entire team.

 Value for Designers